JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/your-first-spring-application/summarising-spring-boot-application/index.md

 ---

 ## Summary and Resources
-In this project we used the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) in IntelliJ IDEA to create a Spring Boot project with the **Spring Web** dependency.
+In this tutorial we used the [New Project Wizard](https://www.jetbrains.com/help/idea/new-project-wizard.html) in IntelliJ IDEA to create a Spring Boot project with the **Spring Web** dependency.

 We created a Spring Controller and served some text to the local Tomcat webserver.
 Finally, we added a test for our HTTP call.